1. Identity and Quality of Learning Crisis

 FAME’s strategic priorities are focused on access to skills-based education, youth development, teacher development, gender equity, and workforce development.

-We’ve measurably impacted nearly 30,000 youth to date.
-Our ultimate goal is to make this practical, skills-based model part of state and national education systems.
+We’ve measurably impacted over 35,000 youth to date.
+Our ultimate goal is to make this practical, skills-based model part of the state and national education systems.

 This number represents all schools we have served via our work.
 This number is dynamic, and we update it periodically as we receive current information from the field.